DLibatique/LATN102-S20/vocab/master-LATN101.md

 ibi - there
 ignis, -is, m. - fire
 ille, illa, illud (irregular) - that, those (as opposed to hic, haec, hoc)
-imperō, -āre, -āvī, -ātus - to command
+imperō, -āre, -āvī, -ātus - to order, command (+ dat.)
 impleō, implēre, implēvī, implētus - to fill up
 in (+ abl.) - in, on
 in (+ acc.) - into